Lawrence Frank

-Lawrence Adam Frank (born August 23, 1970) is an American basketball coach who is currently working as the President of Basketball Operations for the Los Angeles Clippers of the National Basketball Association (NBA).
-He formerly served as head coach of the Detroit Pistons and the New Jersey Nets, and has been an assistant coach for the Boston Celtics and the Nets.
+Lawrence Adam Frank (born August 23, 1970) is an American basketball coach and executive who serves as president of basketball operations for the Los Angeles Clippers of the National Basketball Association (NBA).
+Frank formerly served as head coach of the Detroit Pistons and the New Jersey Nets, and has been an assistant coach for the Boston Celtics and the Brooklyn Nets.

-Frank was honored the 2020 NBA Executive of the Year Award after acquiring both Paul George and Kawhi Leonard during the 2019 offseason.
+Frank was honored with the 2020 NBA Executive of the Year Award after acquiring both Paul George and Kawhi Leonard during the 2019 offseason.

 Early life and education

 Frank was born in New York City, and grew up in Teaneck, New Jersey.
-He graduated from Teaneck High School in 1988, but he never made the school's basketball team.
+He graduated from Teaneck High School in 1988 but never made the school's basketball team.
 He attended Camp Greylock for Boys, a sports camp in the Berkshires.
 Frank, who is Jewish, played for a Jewish Community Center team and was also a player-coach for a Catholic Youth Organization team.

 He earned his B.S. in education from Indiana University in 1992, where he spent four seasons as a manager for the Hoosier basketball team coached by Bob Knight.
 During his time at Indiana the Hoosiers won the Big Ten Conference championship twice, once in the 1988–89 season and again in the 1990–91 season.
-His senior year, during the 1991–92 season, Indiana reached the 1992 NCAA Final Four, but fell to Duke in a foul-plagued game in Minneapolis.
+His senior year, during the 1991–92 season, Indiana reached the 1992 NCAA Final Four but fell to Duke in a foul-plagued game in Minneapolis.

 Frank has frequently cited Knight as a role model and mentor.
 Asked what he learned most of Knight, he said, "It's more of what he stood for.
 If you work hard and are trustworthy it will carry you a long way.
 Master your subject matter, have confidence, be reliable and sincere.
 He is a great mentor and teacher to have at age 18.
 With him you started at the bottom and were given nothing.
 Everything you got, you earned—sweat equity."